Authentication

 pam_winbind

-to authorise against a Windows Active Directory, then/etc/nsswitch.conf
+to authorize against a Windows Active Directory, then/etc/nsswitch.conf

 must be configured to usewinbind